t-ded/ASL-Recognition/README.md

 ## Description
 This project is a real-time American Sign Language (ASL) recognition system built using mainly TensorFlow, Keras, OpenCV2 and Python.
 It features multiple scripts for tasks ranging from data collection over model building and training to real-time model prediction from camera.
 The project was built as a fundamental component of the bachelor's thesis of mine, with the topic of "Construction of a Neural Networks model for translation of recorded sign language".

-The repository also features a model pre-trained on a dataset collected by myself that features around 2,000 samples per each of 49 unique categories.
+The repository also features a LeNet-based model pre-trained on a dataset collected by myself that features around 2,000 samples per each of 49 unique categories.
 The dataset comprises hands of 10 different people aged 10-64 of both genders that used both their hands while signing the gestures in front of almost 50 unique backgrounds under various lighting conditions.
 This helped the model achieve substantial ability to generalize to previously unseen data and reach real-time accuracy of 100 % for easier backgrounds with any lighting conditions and 93 % for extremely hard backgrounds with very poor lighting conditions.

 ## Table of Contents